U OF T’S MOST DISTINGUISHED AWARDS PROGRAM

 Joan E. Foley Quality of Student Experience Award

-Barbara McCann, Office of the Registrar, Faculty of Applied Science and Engineering
+Professor Greg Evans, Department of Chemical Engineering and Applied Chemistry, Faculty of Applied Science and Engineering

 Adel S. Sedra Distinguished Graduate Award

-Jordan Poppenk (Department of Psychology, Faculty of Arts and Science)
+Jordan L. Poppenk, Department of Psychology, Faculty of Arts and Science

 John H. Moss Scholarship